Jesus died on Friday afternoon.

 But hold on.
 The story doesn’t end here.

 Then angels spoke to the women.
-They women justifiably terrified.
+The women were justifiably terrified.

 Now his words to the women become: Do not be afraid.
 Don’t look for the living among the dead.
 I am alive and fulfilling my word.
 Go and tell my brothers.